 Texture:

-Flucinar’s ointment is thicker, and the gel provides a fast-absorbing, cooling effect.
+Flucinar’s balm is thicker, and the gel provides a fast-absorbing, cooling effect.

-Synalar’s cream is often used for milder inflammation on sensitive skin, though it may be harder to find in stores.
+Synalar’s cream is often used for milder irritation on sensitive skin, though it may be harder to find in stores.

 If you are looking for a trusted corticosteroid cream, you can order the original Flucinar at USA Apteka.

-Important: Any treatment, including topical corticosteroids like Flucinar, should only be used after consulting a doctor.
-Proper diagnosis, awareness of contraindications, and the right treatment plan ensure safety and effectiveness.
+Important: Any support, including topical corticosteroids like Flucinar, should only be used after consulting a doctor.
+Proper assessment, awareness of contraindications, and the right support plan ensure safety and effectiveness.

 Please Chat with us or send us a message on WhatsApp